Web Application Creation

 - Customize as necessary and click on “Create”

-- Once created, you should see new “HR” site
+- Once created, you should see a new “HR” site

-- You can use “up” button to go through different site hierarchies
+- You can use the “up” button to go through different site hierarchies

 - Once you move back to “Site collection” home, you should see both sites available from home page of site collection as shown below

-- You can also check the above sites in database as shown below
+- You can also check the above sites in the database as shown below